matrix-org/rageshake/README.md

 * `version`: Application version.
 Included in the `details.log.gz` file.

+* `label`: Label to attach to the github issue, and include in the details file.

+  If using the JSON upload encoding, this should be encoded as a `labels` field, whose value should be a list of strings.

 * `log`: a log file, with lines separated by newline characters.
 Multiple log files can be included by including several `log` parts.